Non Foodie Days

 What I Like and Dislike About Bee Choo Origin Ladies

-The price is also super affordable!
-Plus Bee Choo Origin Ladies offers little niceties like head and shoulder massage, complimentary hot tea, Free WiFi and see-through hairdressing cape for customers to use their mobile devices from underneath the cape.
+I also like that the price is super affordable!
+Another plus at Bee Choo Origin Ladies are the little niceties like online booking system, complimentary hot tea, free WiFi and see-through hairdressing cape for customers to use their mobile devices from underneath the cape.
 I am not sure if these niceties are available at Bee Choo Origin.
+In fact, I heard that over at Bee Choo Origin outlets, there are no massage and blow dry services.
+If you have been there, comment below and let me know if this is true.

 Another complaint I have is that while the herbal paste is all natural without chemicals, additives or preservatives, the shampoo used to wash off the herbal paste does contain parabens as a preservative.
-(Parabens is something I have chose to avoid in all the products that I use.)
+(Paraben is something I have chosen to avoid in all the products that I use.)

 Will I Return to Bee Choo Origin Ladies as a Paid Customer?

 So will I go back to Bee Choo Origin Ladies for another treatment on my own?
 Maybe.
 Considering the results, price and the fact that the shampoo will be washed off, I will probably let the paraben part slide.
-But the next time round, I will try out Bee Choo Origin instead of Bee Choo Origin Ladies since it is nearer to me.
+But I might try out Bee Choo Origin instead of Bee Choo Origin Ladies since it is nearer to me.

 Bee Choo Origin Ladies